-bounding box composition steps take between 4 to 25 seconds for each frame, depending on the number of moving objects in the scene.
-The computational cost of ST is distributed amongst the query multi-scale fragment computation stage, the library search and composition stage and the annotation transfer and warping stage.
-The time required per frame for fragment generation is 53 msec, the library search stage needs 3.7 sec and the annotation transfer stage requires 9.3 secs on an average for the Courtyard dataset.
+Our experiments were carried out on a single-core 3.5-GHz workstation using MATLAB.
+The query stage and the bounding box composition steps take between 4 and 25 s for each frame, depending on the number of moving objects in the scene.
+The computational cost of the ST is distributed among the query multiscale fragment computation stage, the library search and composition stage, and the annotation transfer and warping stage.
+The time required per frame for fragment generation is 53 ms, the library search stage needs 3.7 s, and the annotation transfer stage requires 9.3 s on average for the Courtyard data set.

-Cost of fragment generation is independent of the content in query videos.
-Annotation transfer and warping requires the largest amount of computation amongst all the stages.
+The cost of fragment generation is independent of the content in query videos.
+Annotation transfer and warping requires the largest amount of computation among all the stages.
 Since a frame can be a member of multiple query fragments, the large number of matched annotations and the accompanying warping procedure adds to the computational cost.
-Annotation warping can be made faster by a parallelized implementation for warping of retrieved candidate bounding boxes. optical flow method provided by [34] provided the most accurate results, but the method is computationally expensive and this adds to the cost of ST.
+Annotation warping can be made faster by a parallelized implementation for warping of retrieved candidate bounding boxes.
+The optical flow method in [34] provided the most